What is selection bias in research?

 For your sampling:

 - For your sample selection process, ensure you have an up-to-date participant list that covers the right target population and is a random sample.
-If you need help knowing what is a good sample size, try our free sample calculator tool.
+If you need help knowing what is a good sample size, try our free sample size calculator tool.

 - Use proper randomization in your sampling methods with random sampling.
 Try out these four methods: simple random sampling, systematic sampling, stratified random sampling, and cluster sampling.